Multiple sclerosis (MS) can cause not only physical symptoms, but also cognitive — or mental — changes.

 - use an agenda or calendar to plan your life and keep track of important appointments or commitments

-- set smartphone alerts or place post-it notes in visible places to remind yourself to complete daily tasks
+- set smartphone alerts or place post-it notes in visible places as reminders to complete daily tasks

 - ask people around you to speak more slowly if you’re having trouble processing what they say